 Wear Hyaluronic Acid Eye Patches

 The promise: Dark circles can be a result of dehydration, so using a deeply hydrating ingredient such as hyaluronic acid (which has the ability to hold up to 1,000 times its own weight in water) will help combat that.
-These cooling eye patches also contain ingredients like plus anti-inflammatory caffeine (to temporarily constrict the blood vessels under the eyes) and a little colloidal gold (to brighten) for good measure.
+What's more, "Hyaluronic acid prevents dehydrated skin around the eyes from looking tired, sallow, and wrinkled," says Camp.
+These cooling eye patches also contain ingredients like anti-inflammatory caffeine (to temporarily constrict the blood vessels under the eyes) and a little colloidal gold (to brighten) for good measure.

 Overall score: 3/5